“It takes 20 years to build a reputation and five minutes to ruin it. If you think about that, you’ll do things differently” (Warren Buffet).

-As a result, reputation loss can be devastating, leading to failure to attract funding, sufficient numbers of students and quality teaching staff.
+If reputation is lost, it can be devastating and leads to failure in attracting funding, adequate student numbers and quality teaching staff.

-Australian private higher education is now a major export industry and the reputation of these institutions is determined by factors such as the standard of the education provided, the quality of the teaching staff, and the facilities and resources on offer.
+Australian private higher education is now a major export industry and the reputation of these institutions is determined by factors such as the standard of education provided, the quality of teaching staff and the facilities and resources on offer.

-Recent pressures on these institutions include an increase in competition, the raising of global standards, demand from stakeholders for reduced costs and higher productivity and increased financial outlay for new technologies.
+Recent pressures on these institutions include an increase in competition, the raising of global standards, demand from stakeholders for reduced costs and increased financial outlay for new technologies.

-Indicators that reputation is at risk can include poor administration practices, decreasing funding, lack of motivation amongst staff, a rise in complaints from students or bad publicity.
+Indicators that your reputation is at risk can include poor administration practices, decreased funding, lack of motivation amongst staff, a rise in complaints from students or low academic results.

 External factors include economic downturn, natural disasters, changes to regulations, changes to the political environment or lack of community and parental support.